priyanka-kandu/pikachu98/README.md

 # pikachu98

-pls check the above project for storing data in mongodb and movie-api
+pls check the above project for storing data in mongodb.